pguridi/pywars/README.md

 djlightcycle
 ============

-Django frontend for [Lightcycle](https://github.com/maxiberta/lightcycle) game
+A turn based tank game for Python bots